guptarohit/dotfiles/README.md

 ### Git
 System specific git configurations like user's name, email, signing key, etc. can be added to `~/.gitconfig.local`.

+### Vim
+System specific vim configurations can be added to `~/.vimrc.local`.
+It will be sourced at the end of the main .vimrc file.

 ## Acknowledgements